1 / 25

 A. Service brake system.

-B. Parking brake system.
+B. Emergency brake system.

-C. Emergency brake system.
+C. Parking brake system.

 The service brake system applies and releases the brakes when you use the brake pedal during normal driving.

 A. Pump the brake pedal rapidly and lightly.

 B. Brake hard until the wheels lock, and then get off the brakes for as much time as the wheels were locked.

 C. Brake as hard as you can, get off the brakes when the wheels lock, get back on the brakes when the wheels start rolling again.